 | The dying moon hung low over the bramble woods that bounded Fredek's destination, the sorcerer's necropolis.
 Cold wind cutting through the linen of Fred's tunic and rippling his leather sleeves, reminded him that one day he would join his father, laid to rest in a box and carried up Felman Hill for safekeeping.

 "No, Fred, my love!"
 The woman ran to him in graceful leaps and bounds, the common material of her dress flowing like royal silk.
 "Only fools go to Felman's Hill."

-"You married a fool."
-Fred shivered as he looked to Felman's manor, home of the dead.
-"That thought he could make a life in this town."
+Fred shivered as he looked up Felman's Hill, home of the dead.
+"You married a fool that thought he could make a life in this town."